device42/device42-docs/docs/auto-discovery/index.md

 The exclusion list is automatically copied and displayed on all new jobs to prevent newly created jobs from attempting any discovery action on these IP addresses.

-The list of excluded IPs that are copied to the job can be seen in the **Excluded Server(s)** section of the newly created job.
+The list of excluded IPs copied to the job can be seen in the newly created job's **Excluded Server(s)** section.

 <ThemedImage
   alt="Exclude server(s) box in discovery job"